azl397985856/leetcode/thinkings/dynamic-programming.en.md

 ```

-Let me express it in the form of dynamic planning：
+Let me express it in the form of dynamic programming：

 ```
 dp[0] and dp[1] are [boundary]